Introduction

 Sources:

-Meat, fish, and cheese are good sources, but vegans need to make sure they eat fortified foods or supplements.
+Meat, fish, and cheese are good sources, but vegans must ensure they eat fortified foods or supplements.

 Considerations for Vegetarians/Vegans: